 The price of international imports skyrocketed as a result of the pandemic and its economic impacts.
 This prompted U.S. industries to halt their reliance on foreign suppliers and focus instead on domestically sourced materials.
 Domestic sourcing has historically been more expensive than overseas, but the advantages in quality and flexibility far outweigh the costs.

 Domestic sourcing allows businesses to avoid tariffs, trade restrictions, and other geopolitical events that can wreck the global supply chain.
-Industries have realized in the wake of the pandemic that they had far less control of their own product than they originally assumed.
+Industries have realized in the wake of the pandemic that they had far less control over their own product than they originally assumed.
 Cutting ties with international shippers and opting instead to use domestic sources benefits local economies, ensures quality, and gives businesses more control.

 Overseeing a complex transportation system on your own is stressful enough.
 Once you add a global pandemic and unprecedented supply chain disruptions to the mix, it can be devastating for companies to manage on their own.
 Many have turned to third-party logistics (3PL) companies, like KCH, to help them navigate a volatile market.
 3PLs assist shippers by finding trucks to move their loads, communicating between parties, and ensuring a safe and prompt delivery.
 3PLs accomplish this by utilizing a tech-driven approach focused on efficiency that saves shippers money in the long run.